impactoss/impactoss-org/pages/trust/about.md

       Executive Director
     </h6>
     <p>
-      Lisa Lopeti is deeply committed to social justice and the advancement of human rights, equity, social impact, and innovation in Aotearoa New Zealand and internationally.
-She brings over 16 years of experience across the non-profit and community sector, including work with international NGOs such as Amnesty International and various local charitable trusts.
-Throughout her career, Lisa has held a range of leadership, management, consultancy, and governance roles.
+      Lisa Lopeti is deeply committed to social justice and the advancement of human rights in Aotearoa New Zealand and internationally.
+She brings over 16 years’ experience across leadership, management, consultancy, and governance roles within the non-profit sector, including work with international NGOs such as Amnesty International and local charitable trusts.
     </p>
     <p>
       <a target="_blank" href="https://www.linkedin.com/in/lisalopeti/">